publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch33/m__us_usc_t43_s1629g.md

         (4)

-         A person who qualifies for an allotment on lands prohibited from conveyance by a provision of subsection (a)(3) of this section may select an alternative allotment from the following lands located within the geographic boundaries of the same Regional Corporation as the excluded allotment—
+         A person who qualifies for an allotment on lands prohibited from conveyance by a provision of subsection (a)(3) may select an alternative allotment from the following lands located within the geographic boundaries of the same Regional Corporation as the excluded allotment—

             (A) lands withdrawn pursuant to [section 1610(a)(1) of this title][/us/usc/t43/s1610/a/1] which were not selected, or were relinquished after selection;

-            (B) lands contiguous to the outer boundary of lands withdrawn pursuant to [section 1610(a)(1)(C) of this title][/us/usc/t43/s1610/a/1/C], except lands excluded from selection by a provision of subsection (a)(3) of this section and lands within a National Park; or
+            (B) lands contiguous to the outer boundary of lands withdrawn pursuant to [section 1610(a)(1)(C) of this title][/us/usc/t43/s1610/a/1/C], except lands excluded from selection by a provision of subsection (a)(3) and lands within a National Park; or

             (C) vacant, unappropriated and unreserved lands.